 The youngest generation of Chinese international students think and act differently than those who came before them.
 How can we minister among them appropriately?

-This booklet will help you start and grow friendships with university students from mainland China, understand major cultural influences like Confucianism and honor-shame, share Jesus in ways that make sense, and equip them for lifelong discipleship as they return to China or work overseas.
+This booklet (published in 2021) will help you start and grow friendships with university students from mainland China, understand major cultural influences like Confucianism and honor-shame, share Jesus in ways that make sense, and equip them for lifelong discipleship as they return to China or work overseas.

 Whether you are just getting started or have already experienced many challenges, joys, and questions in connecting with mainland Chinese students, this booklet will help you answer these questions:

 - What is different about the latest generation of Chinese international students?

 - How do I begin and deepen friendships with them?